denodrivers/postgres/docs/README.md

 On Unix systems, it's possible to connect to your database through IPC sockets instead of TCP by providing the route to the socket file your Postgres database creates automatically.
-You can manually set the protocol used by using the `host_type` property in the client options
+You can manually set the protocol used with the `host_type` property in the client options

 **Note**: This functionality is only available on UNIX systems under the